How can I help?

 If you require the form in an alternative format, or no longer have access to your university email, please download and complete the attached form and email this to casework@leedsbeckett.ac.uk.

-The form prompts you to provide the information that we’ll need to be able to investigate your complaint, such as details of what the complaint is about; what you’ve done so far to try and resolve it; and what action you’d like the university to take.
+The form prompts you to provide the information that we'll need to be able to investigate your complaint, such as details of what the complaint is about and any evidence you have, what you've done so far to try and resolve it, and what action you'd like the university to take.

-At the end of the investigation, you will receive an outcome report detailing the Investigating Officer’s findings and whether your complaint is upheld, partly upheld, or not upheld.
-If upheld in full or partly upheld, the Investigating Officer will make a recommendation for the appropriate remedy.
+At the end of the investigation, you will receive an outcome report detailing the investigating officer's findings and whether your complaint is upheld, partly upheld, or not upheld.
+If upheld in full or partly upheld, the investigating officer will make a recommendation for an appropriate remedy.
+The aim of a remedy is to address any shortcomings that have been identified and to put you back in the position you would have been had the issue complained about not arisen.

 If you have gone through the formal complaint stage and you're not happy with the outcome, you can submit an appeal stage complaint.
 You will need to do this within 10 working days of receiving the formal stage outcome report.